 Recommendation of the main theme of the general debate at the Conference session.

 Recommendation of the provisional agenda of the Conference session.

+Development of a real set of member’s priorities as an organizational work plan.

 Working methods:

 Informal coordination meetings of the Chairpersons and Secretariats of the Finance and Programme Committees, Regional Conferences and Technical Committees, facilitated by the Independent Chairperson of Council.